-Neil M. Barofsky is an accomplished trial lawyer and well-known authority on a variety of issues at the intersection of economics, law, business and politics.
-Drawing upon his experience as a former federal prosecutor and as the first special inspector general of the historic US$700 billion Troubled Asset Relief Program (TARP), Mr. Barofsky focuses his practice on compliance counseling, monitorships, white collar investigations, complex commercial litigation and financial institutions litigation.
+Neil M. Barofsky is an accomplished trial lawyer and well-known authority on a variety of issues at the intersection of economics, law, business, policy and politics.
+Drawing upon his experience as a former federal prosecutor and as the Presidentially-appointed first special inspector general of the historic US$700 billion Troubled Asset Relief Program (TARP), Mr. Barofsky assists companies seeking to improve their corporate culture through compliance counseling and monitorships.
+He also focuses on white collar investigations and complex commercial litigation, often with a public interest component.
 He is a prolific author and speaker who has developed a national reputation in the compliance and white collar arenas.
 In 2015, he was named one of The National Law Journal’s “Winning” litigators.
-He was also recognized by The National Law Journal as a “Trailblazer” in the regulatory and compliance area.
+He was also recognized by The National Law Journal as a regulatory and compliance “Trailblazer.”.

 While not exhaustive, Mr. Barofsky’s recent engagements include:

 In his role as chief watchdog for TARP, he created and oversaw a law enforcement division that conducted criminal and civil investigations of fraud and abuse linked to the bailout program, resulting in recoveries or avoided losses of more than $700 million in taxpayer money and which has led to more than 130 fraud convictions to date.
 He also established and oversaw an audit division that created reports that brought greater transparency and accountability to TARP, recommended ways to improve the program, and which protected taxpayers from fraud-related losses.